Presbytery brings about real changes

-For many elders and members within the Kirk, the word ‘Presbytery’ is synonymous with problems.
+For many elders and members within the Kirk, the word "Presbytery" is synonymous with problems.
 The charge is often levied against presbyteries that they are never seen except when they need to administer some justice or discipline.
 Each Presbytery is charged with the task of supporting of the congregations within its bounds.
-Far from being overly judgemental and disciplinary, this process is about reviewing the congregation with a high level of congregational involvement, supporting them in celebrating their successes and highlighting future areas of development and focus in areas, such as mission and outreach, worship, pastoral care and resource management.
+Far from being overly judgemental and disciplinary, this process is about reviewing the congregation with a high level of congregational involvement, supporting them in celebrating their successes, and highlighting future areas of development and focus, such as mission and outreach, worship, pastoral care, and resource management.

 Presbyteries will also seek to ensure that:

 - appropriate support is in place for those exercising ministries within the area

 - resources of ministers, youth workers, pastoral assistants, and more are deployed appropriately around the Presbytery as a result of an agreed plan

 - congregations have appropriate training and skills in a variety of different ministry areas; for example, children’s ministry, youth ministry, pastoral ministry, and ministry amongst those who suffer from dementia